sseefried/open-epidemic-game/design-log/README.md

 just because they have a larger aspect ratio means that you have a distinct gameplay experience (and probably an advantage over those playing on devices with a smaller aspect ratio).

+The game area is divided into a *side bar* and a *game field*.
+The side bar takes up 1/3 of the 4:3 aspect ratio and the game field takes up the remaining 3/3.
+This makes the side bar big enough to contain the antibiotics that players will unlock while provide a square game field.

-You'll notice in the pic that the "Infected!" message only covers the game area.
+You'll notice in the pic that the "Infected!" message only covers the game field.
 I might change this in the future.

 ## 2015-01-21-antibiotics.png